mjwestcott/pypokertools/README.md

 ## TODO

 Some of the techniques in the above have been used to create an approximate Nash Equilibrium strategy solver for a simplified version of NLHE.
-More examples from that project will be released to this repository as the code is made fit for human consumption, including:
+One day I might release more code from that project, such as:

-- a tool to construct simplified NLHE game trees recursively using Networkx
+- a tool to construct simplified NLHE game trees recursively
 - an iterative constraint-satisfaction algorithm using NumPy to split ranges of holecards into e.g. betting and checking actions according to given criteria such as equity and polarity
-- a tool using the 'sklearn' machine learning framework to analyse hand history data to detect patterns and make predictions
+- a tool using the 'sklearn' machine learning framework to analyse hand history data